JamesWoolfenden/learn-terraform/docs/aws-instance.md

-# Creating an EC2 INstance
+# Creating an EC2 Instance

 ## Make an instance in a public sub-net